preciofishbone/OmniaDocsG2/setup/eventmanagement/index.rst

 18. Add the service account as a member to the new Group.
 (Note!
 If the service account doesn't have an Outlook license, you have to add the account to the group using Entra ID).

-19. Go to Omnia Admin in context of the publishing app.
+19. Go to Omnia admin in context of the publishing app.
-20. Go to the current business profile and click on Event Management > Publishing Apps.
+20. Go to the current business profile and click on Event management > Publishing apps.
 21. Select the publishing app and page collection where your event management solution is located and map the properties.

 .. image:: events-management-fieldmappings.png